-Support for the pancreatic cancer patient is critical to improve quality of life and overall well-being.
-Having a support system of caregivers, family, friends, healthcare professionals and Patient Services is important to address and manage the needs of the patient.
+Support for pancreatic cancer patients is critical to improve quality of life and overall well-being.
+Having a support system of caregivers, family, friends, healthcare professionals and PanCAN Patient Services is important to address and manage the needs of the patient.

 It is valuable to connect with others who are also experiencing pancreatic cancer.
-Contact Patient Services to learn about our Survivor & Caregiver Network and other support resources.
+Contact PanCAN Patient Services or visit pancan.org/scnform to learn about our Survivor & Caregiver Network and other support resources.